Henry Dudeney: Personal life

 In 1884 Dudeney married Alice Whiffin (1864–1945).
 She later became a very well known writer who published many novels as well as a number of short stories in Harper's Magazine under the name "Mrs. Henry Dudeney".
 In her day, she was compared to Thomas Hardy for her portrayals of regional life.
 The income generated by her books was important to the Dudeney household, and her fame gained them entry to both literary and court circles.

 After losing their first child at the age of four months in 1887, the Dudeneys had one daughter, Margery Janet (1890–1977).
 She married (John) Christopher Fulleylove, son of John Fulleylove and one of an esteemed family of English artists.
 The Fulleyloves emigrated to North America, first living in Canada and eventually settling first in Oakland, Michigan, and later New York.
 They had three sons: John Gabriel (died in infancy), James Shirley, and Julian John ("Barney"); and two daughters: Catherine and Elizabeth Ann ("Nancy").

 Alice's personal diaries were edited by Diana Crook and published in 1998 under the title A Lewes Diary: 1916–1944.
 They give a lively picture of her attempts to balance her literary career with her marriage to her brilliant but volatile husband.

 Death

-In April 1930, Dudeney died of throat cancer in Lewes, where he and his wife had moved in 1914 after a period of separation to rekindle their marriage.
+In April 1930, Dudeney died of throat cancer in Lewes, where he and his wife had moved in 1914 to rekindle their marriage after a period of separation.
 Alice Dudeney survived him by fourteen years and died on 21 November 1945, after a stroke.

 Both are buried in the Lewes town cemetery.
 Their grave is marked by a copy of an 18th-century Sussex sandstone obelisk, which Alice had copied after Ernest's death to serve as their mutual tombstone.